China exporting alumina again as soaring prices upend market

-BEIJING/MELBOURNE, Aug 28 (Reuters) - China is shipping unusually high volumes of alumina for a second time this year to an international market desperate for the ingredient used to make aluminium, traders and analysts said, even as domestic prices rise and put pressure on smelters.
+BEIJING/MELBOURNE (Reuters) - China is shipping unusually high volumes of alumina for a second time this year to an international market desperate for the ingredient used to make aluminum, traders and analysts said, even as domestic prices rise and put pressure on smelters.

 “The price differential between the rest-of-the-world market and the Chinese market is significant,” said a Europe-based alumina trader, whose usual business of shipping alumina into China has been turned on its head.